 Low testosterone levels might cause a variety of symptoms in males, like:

-As a man gets older, the production of testosterone naturally decreases, but other factors can cause hormone levels to drop as well.
+As a man gets older, testosterone production naturally decreases, but other factors can also cause hormone levels to drop.
 Injuries to the testicles and cancer treatments (chemotherapy, radiation) may unfavorably affect testosterone production.
-Negative influence also has stress and chronic diseases like AIDS, kidney diseases, alcoholism, cirrhosis of the liver.
+Negative influences also include stress and chronic diseases like AIDS, kidney diseases, alcoholism, and cirrhosis of the liver.

 When young boys have too much testosterone, they can start puberty too early (before age 9).
 Some rare conditions, like certain types of tumors, cause boys to produce testosterone earlier than average.
-Sometimes too much testosterone is a result of Congenital Adrenal Hyperplasia (CAH).
+Sometimes too much testosterone results from Congenital Adrenal Hyperplasia (CAH).
 In some cases, it can cause men to have a very deep voice and women to grow facial hair.
-CAH can be diagnosed early in infants, because of the symptoms - dehydration and problems with feeding.
-It can also cause stunted growth, even may manifest with tall height in young men.
+CAH can be diagnosed early in infants because of the symptoms — of dehydration and problems with feeding.
+It can also cause stunted growth and may even manifest with tall height in young men.

 To get testosterone levels checked, a blood test is required.
-The test should be performed in the morning, between 7-10 hour, when testosterone levels are the highest.
-Females should perform the test in the first days of the menstrual cycle (2-5 day).
+The test should be performed in the morning, between 7-10 hours when testosterone levels are the highest.
+Females should complete the test in the first days of the menstrual cycle (2-5 days).
 Sometimes, the test needs to be retaken to confirm measurements.

-While registering for the test, you should inform about medicines that you take.
+While registering for the test, you should inform about any medicines you take.

-Some of medicaments (androgens and steroids) may decrease a concentration of testosterone.
+Some medicaments (androgens and steroids) may decrease the concentration of testosterone.

 Some may increase it: